schatzlab/appliedgenomics2019/assignments/assignment4/README.md

 - 3c.
 For 1000bp nonoverlapping windows, plot the average mapping quality of the reads that mapped to this location, regardless of correctness.
 On the plot, the x-axis is starting coordinate of the bin and y-axis is the value.

 - 3d.
 For 1000bp nonoverlapping windows, plot the fraction of reads that *belonged* there that were *correct*.
-On the plot, the x-axis is starting coordinate of the bin and y-axis is the fraction
+On the plot, the x-axis is starting coordinate of the bin and y-axis is the fraction.
+How does this compare to the plot in 3c?

 ### Question 4.
 Binomial Distribution [10 pts]

 - 4a.
 For coverage n = 10 to 200, calculate the maximum number of minor allele reads (round down) that would make your one-sided binomial test reject the null hypothesis p=0.5 at 0.05 significance.
 Plot coverage on the x-axis and (number of reads)/(coverage) on the y-axis.
+Note this is the minimum number of reads that are necessary to believe we might have a heterozygous variant on the second haplotype rather than just mere sequencing error.

 - 4b.
 What asymptote does the plot seem to approach?
 Why is this?